 Creating a Performance SLA

 For legacy sites and applications that have been in production for an extended amount of time, it’s a bit easier to determine SLAs.
 You can look back historical customer data or recent user behavior.
-For example, when you see spikes in customers suddenly abandoning their shopping cart, or just jumping off your site, it’s likely they encountered a performance issue of some kind.
+For example, when you see spikes in customers suddenly abandoning their shopping cart, or just jumping off your site or application at a specific point, it’s likely they encountered a performance issue of some kind.
 Factors like these can be used to form the base of your SLA parameters.

-New applications and pages don’t have the convenience of having tons of usable data at your disposal.
+Obviously, new applications and web pages don’t have the convenience of having tons of usable data at your disposal.
 It can be difficult to know where to start.
 How are you really going to know how your page or application responds to actual traffic, without having any real data behind to begin outlining SLAs?

 Baseline Performance Metrics

 In today’s world, most users will abandon your site after just a few seconds.
 Ensuring you set appropriate performance SLAs is critical.
 Thankfully, there are few places to look that can get you started on the path to defining the various parameters that go along with your performance SLA.

 - Internal Teams.
 Obviously, one the easiest, and most convenient methods to help define your SLAs is using your own teams.
 They’ve more than likely been down that road before, so they are more likely to give great real-world insight into what exactly to include and/or avoid.